 Download our rodent-proofing checklist

-When you rodent-proof your home, you are helping to prevent animal suffering and the use of harmful control methods.
+When you rodent-proof your home, you are using the most effective techniques for managing rodent problems and preventing animal suffering and the use of harmful control methods.

 Remember, there are animal-friendly ways to deal with rodent problems that do not cause harm to animals or damage to the environment.